vrooje/ScienceTeamGuide/Draft Guide.md

 ### Database Schema and Access

 Very early on the process it is possible for us to give you example results data.
 Once the classification interface has been implemented it is possible to outline how the classifications will be structured.
 This means that you can begin working on data reduction before the project even begins.
+For any queries regarding this, you should contact Chris Snyder (cs@zooniverse.org).

 ### Example Data

-We suggest using a set of sample classifications to get a handle on crunching your data before the Beta even goes live.
+We suggest using a set of sample classifications to get a handle on crunching your data before the Beta test, or during it.
 This means that when you get the results from the Beta test you can see if the project is working and tweak your reduction.

 ### Results from Other Projects

 There are many people working on past and current Zooniverse projects that are able to help you get started crunching data.
 Depending on the setup of the site, there may be even be code that can be usefully shared.

 A *Zooniverse scientists* JISCMail listserv exists  - and an accompanying, private blog.
-If you want access them please conttact rob@zooniverse.org.
+If you want access them please contact rob@zooniverse.org.

 For some older projects there are published results, with papers outlining user-weighting schemes and clustering techniques.
 You can find a complete list of Zooniverse publications at http://www.zooniverse.org/publications.